jdhmtl/nonsense/.github/pull_request_template.md

 ### Theme Submission Checklist

-- [ ] Included scheme in iTerm2 format
+- [ ] Included theme in iTerm2 format
 - [ ] Included screenshot, 13pt Monaco font, no transparency
 - [ ] Updated `README.md` with new theme and screenshot
 - [ ] Updated `CREDITS.md` with new theme